Jasonblalack/zyngapoker/FAQ.md

 Yes.
 Use `$ jasy doctor` to check if all Jasy requirements are installed and up to date and, if not, to get install instructions.

-Look up all the scripting functionality of Jasy with `$ jasy showapi`.
+Look up the scripting functionality of Jasy with `$ jasy showapi`.